 Federal Public Servants would view their data history in a read-only, digital application replica of the original system making it virtually transparent that the data has moved to a modern, secure digital platform.
 DataNovata can also condition the data mapping for the entire application modernization process, as DataNovata applications are easy to customize and prototype with user collaboration.
 As an accessible archive, DataNovata also supports ILM, privacy and compliance, carving out its ROI as a long-term solution for data governance.

-DataNovata is not the end of this problem but it is perhaps the easiest beginning of the end of the problem.
-It brings the solution into a more manageable scope.
+DataNovata is not the end of this problem but it is perhaps the easiest and fastest way to begin the ending of the problem and bring the solution into a more manageable scope.

 Barlow House, 4 Minshull Street,